-In Forbes, Ike Brannon, a consultant affiliated with the Koch-funded Cato Institute, says that fiduciary financial professionals should not be bothered with “tangential” distractions like proxy voting.
+In Forbes, Ike Brannon, a consultant affiliated with the Koch-funded Cato Institute and member of the Main Street Advisors Coalition advisory committee (though he does not disclose that connection in this piece), says that fiduciary financial professionals should not be bothered with “tangential” distractions like proxy voting.
 His folksy citing of “The Simpsons” and his friends in the investment business to support his argument cannot disguise the fact that he has clearly done no research into the subject and has no substantive argument to make.

 Furthermore, his piece is, in its most essential elements, factually wrong.
 He says proxy advisory firms are not regulated, which is, first of all not true: as investment advisors they are covered by a wide range of regulations.
 But it is very disappointing to see anyone connected to Cato, which is usually the exemplar of robust free market economics, call for regulation of independently produced publications that no one has to buy, with advice no one has to follow, on shareholder resolutions that are advisory only — even a 100% vote in favor is not binding on the company.
 As with all Main Street Investors Coalition affiliates and acolytes, Brannon does not come up with a single example of a proxy proposal that was wrongly decided or harmful as a result of proxy advisory firms.
 The fact that well over 90% of proxy advisory firm recommendations are to vote with management somehow does not persuade him that any “power” he attributes to them is benign.